Nancy Wyse Power: Activism and career

 When in Ireland in 1915 Wyse Power joined Cumann na mBan.
 She was active in the week leading up to the Easter Rising and knew that the rising was due to go ahead.
 Bulmer Hobson asked her to be a courier and she carried messages including to Terence MacSwiney in Cork and to Carlow on Easter Monday.
 She worked out of the General Post Office, Dublin during Easter week carrying messages and moving provisions.

 In 1917, she, with her mother, worked to provide relief for families who lost members or had members in prison.
 Late in 1917 she was appointed one of the secretaries of Cumann na nBan and helped to rebuild the organisation to over 500 branches by 1920.
 One of the events she was involved in was Lá na mBan, 9 June 1918.
 She was also recommended by Constance Markievicz to substitute for her if the leadership of Sinn Féin was arrested.
 Wyse Power was active throughout the Irish war of Independence.

 Wyse Power was recruited by the new Dáil's foreign service to work with their German affairs.
-In April 1921 she set up the offices of the Irish mission in Berlin, where she was also involved in restarting the Irish Bulletin.
+By April 1921 she had set up the offices of the Irish mission in Berlin, where she was also involved in restarting the Irish Bulletin.
 John Chartres was later leader of the political office, and Charles Bewley was leader of the trade mission in Berlin, and he suggested that both Wyse Power and Chartres had anti-Treaty sympathies and had both of them recalled.
+The newly formed Irish Department of Finance requested that Power produce vouchers for expenditures since May 1920.
+Power explained that "in the conditions then prevalent in Berlin, bribery was one of the chief items of expenditure and one does not get vouchers for that!"